 If it’s a particular spot in the wall your dog is obsessed with, it might be a good idea to take a listen for yourself with your ear pressed against it.
 A termite or other pest inspection might not be a bad idea either.

 Like us, dogs can suffer from compulsive disorders.
-Marked by compulsive behaviors like excessive grooming, pacing, or staring, these disorders can make your poor pupper miserable, especially if he starts self-harming by paw chewing or licking.
+Marked by compulsive behaviors like excessive grooming, pacing, or staring, these disorders can make your poor pupper miserable.
 Always mention compulsive behaviors to your vet.
 Anxiety medications or natural dog calming supplements may help.

 General Doggo Weirdness

 My senior Pekingese mix, Taj, will sometimes stare at the wall, a habit he started in puppyhood.
 Along with standing like a prairie dog and scream-singing at random, it’s just an oddball quirk of his.
 For many fur kids, this is the case.
 Some dog behaviors are just strange.

 But that’s part of the reason we love them so much.

 Spooky stories around the internet would like us all to think this is plausible, but take this with a grain of salt.

 If your dog gets a clean bill of health, you rule out rodents, and you refuse to believe your four-footer is a wall-staring freak, maybe you might entertain the possibility of an otherworldly visitor.